 Our milkweed hasn’t been doing all that well this summer, so it hasn’t attracted many butterflies.
 Today was the first that we actually saw one there.
 I moved it from the scrawny milkweed plant to a larger one.

 I think I saw a monarch butterfly near our potted plants.
 I can’t be sure because it was out of the corner of my eye.

 We spotted a freshly emerged monarch butterfly drying itself on our hibiscus today.

+Two monarch butterflies nectoring on our new pink swamp milkweed flowersThis is a picture that shows two monarchs butterflies nectoring on our new pink swamp milkweed.
 Our milkweed was eaten bare save a few new leaves the caterpillars hadn’t found yet.
 We happened to be at a hardware store picking up sand for our sandbag and saw there was still some stuff in the garden center so I suggested we go look for milkweed just in case they have any left.
-We walked right past it at first then I smelled the vanilla smell.
-They had the pink swamp milkweed the we originally wanted.

 It was a decent day and we wanted some fresh air today so we opted to go out on the riverfront trail and grab a few caches.
 It was a pretty nice day though.
 Pretty much the whole time out there we kept seeing these butterflies flying all around.
-I haven’t been able to discover for sure what type of butterfly (or moth it is) but I am pretty sure it is a butterfly.
+Butterfly on plant along the Northwest River TrailHere’s a picture of a reddish brown butterfly that we saw many of on the Northwest River Trail today.

 Our swamp milkweed lived up to the hopes we had for it and attracted monarch butterflies.
 The caterpillars formed chrysalises all over, including on our porch.